Implicit Hypothesis Testing and Divergence Preservation in Neural Network Representations: Introduction

 Supervised classification can be viewed fundamentally as a statistical hypothesis testing problem: given input samples $x \sim \mathcal{X}$ and associated labels $y \sim \mathcal{Y}$ such that there is a non-trivial conditional relation between the two, the task of a classifier is to decide, for each observation $x$, between competing hypotheses corresponding to class-conditional distributions $\{\mathbb{P}(X | Y = y) \ | \ \forall y\in\mathcal{Y}\}$.

-Classical decision theory characterizes the optimal solution to this, in the binary case, via likelihood ratio tests and the Neyman–Pearson (NP) lemma, which establishes optimal trade-offs between type-I and type-II errors in terms of likelihood ratios and Kullback–Leibler (KL) divergence \cite{kullback1951information}.
-Despite the widespread success of deep neural networks as classifiers, the relationship between modern training dynamics and this classical hypothesis testing framework remains poorly understood.
-In particular, it is unclear whether backpropagation implicitly steers learned representations toward statistically optimal decision regions.
+Classical decision theory characterizes the optimal solution to this, in the binary case, via likelihood ratio tests and the Neyman–Pearson (NP) lemma, which establishes optimal trade-offs between type-I and type-II errors in terms of likelihood ratios and Kullback–Leibler (KL) divergence \citep{kullback1951information}.
+Despite the widespread success of deep neural networks as classifiers, the relationship between modern network training and classical hypothesis testing remains poorly understood.
+In particular, it is unclear whether backpropagation of cross-entropy loss implicitly steers learned representations toward statistically optimal decision regions.